gevuong/aA-Games/go.md

 - When we are launching or executing a Go program, we automatically create one Go routine.
 It is something that exists inside of our running program or process.
 - A Go Routine executes our code line-by-line.
 - To create a new thread Go routine, simply add `go` in front of the function (i.e. http.Get()).
+- **The big takeaway with Go routines is to never ever try to access the same variable from a different child routine.
+Wherever possible, we only share information with a child routine or a new Go routine as an argument or communicating with a child routine over a channel.**
+- Go routines are best described as a separate line of code execution that can be used to handle blocking code.

 ### But what goes on under the hood when implementing multiple Go routines?
 - Behind the scenes, there is something called a Go scheduler that works with one CPU on your machine.
 The Go scheduler runs only one routine at any given time until it finishes running a function or makes a blocking call (i.e. http.Get())